Antonio-503/Antonio-503/README.md

 Welcome to my portfolio.
 ## 🚀 About Me
-I am a Data Analyst with experience in various tools and technologies to collect, clean & visualize datasets, enabling data-driven business decisions.
+I am a Data Analyst with experience in various tools and technologies to collect, clean & visualize datasets, enabling data-driven decisions.
 I am proficient in Python, SQL, Excel, Streamlit and Tableau.

 I have an International Business Development background and hold a Master's degree from IAE de Bordeaux.
 Luckily, I've had experiences in a great variety of fields including logistics, virtual production, action sports & retail.